BlackBerry Leap

 The BlackBerry Leap was a mid-range smartphone developed by BlackBerry Limited.
 Announced on March 3, 2015, at the Mobile World Congress with initial availability in April 2015, the Leap was a follow-on to the affordable Z3 model with a number of upgraded features.
 Upgrades included LTE support, higher-resolution display and cameras, higher-performance CPU and GPU, double the internal storage capacity, and an updated version of the BlackBerry 10 operating system.
 Size and weight increased very slightly from the Z3 model.
 The BlackBerry Leap was the final BlackBerry 10 device, as the BlackBerry Priv, the next BlackBerry flagship device, adopted Android.

 Specifications

 Hardware

-The BlackBerry Leap has a 5.0-inch IPS LCD display, dual-core 1.5 GHz Krait Qualcomm Snapdragon S4 Plus processor, 2 GB of RAM and 16 GB of internal storage that can be expanded using microSD cards up to 256 GB.
+The BlackBerry Leap has a 5.0-inch IPS LCD, dual-core 1.5 GHz Krait Qualcomm Snapdragon S4 Plus processor, 2 GB of RAM and 16 GB of internal storage that can be expanded using microSD cards up to 256 GB.
 The phone has a 2800 mAh Li-ion battery, 8 MP rear camera with LED flash and 2 MP front-facing camera with auto-focus.
 It is available in black or white colors.
 It features connectivity to WiFi, Bluetooth and GPS.
 It measures 144 mm x 72.8 mm x 9.5 mm and weighs 170 grams.